 This might be because the diagnostic criteria for Asperger syndrome are based on the behavioural characteristics of men and boys, who are often more noticeably 'different' or disruptive than women and girls with the same underlying deficits.

 Gould and Ashton-Smith (2011) say that because women and girls on the autism spectrum may present differently from men and boys, diagnostic questions should be altered to identify some women and girls with autism who might otherwise be missed.
+Dr Judith Gould discussed late diagnosis and misdiagnosis in women on BBC Radio 4's Women's Hour in December 2016.

 At The National Autistic Society's Lorna Wing Centre for Autism, emphasis is placed on the different manifestations of behaviour in autism as seen in women and girls compared with men and boys.